simeononsecurity/simeononsecurity.ch/content/articles/exploring-the-dark-web/index.en.md

 #### Scams and Fraudulent Activities

 While the Dark Web is known for its anonymity and privacy features, it is also a breeding ground for **scams** and **fraudulent activities**.
-Users may encounter **fake marketplaces**, **phishing websites**, or fraudulent sellers who promise goods or services that they cannot deliver.
+Users may encounter **fake marketplaces**, **phishing websites**, or fraudulent sellers who promise goods or services that they can't deliver.

 On top of that, many of these scams are carried out through **cryptocurrencies**, which are often untraceable and irreversible, making it difficult for victims to get their money back.
 For example, users may encounter websites that offer fake investment opportunities or sellers who promise to sell illegal drugs but then disappear with the money.